Thailand’s Elephant Temple is HUGE

-The first thing you notice about Wat Ban Rai, also known as the “Elephant Temple,” a temple in Thailand’s Dan Khun Thot district is how immense it is.
+The first thing you notice about Wat Ban Rai, also known as the “Elephant Temple,” a temple located in Thailand’s Dan Khun Thot district is how immense it is.
 You may feel like you have gotten lost in your travels in the Thai countryside on your quest to see this colossus, which is located about 60 kilometers outside of Nakhon Ratchasima (Korat), near the town of Kut Phiman, Thailand, but once you see the 42-meter-high, four-story Thep Wittayakom Vihara, with its 520-ton ceramic elephant head on the body of a turtle, there is no doubt you have arrived.

 The highly venerated abbot of Wat Baan Rai is Luang Phor Koon, who recently turned 90, that teaches the simplest understanding of the dhamma is best and, even though on the surface his is one of the most spectacular modern Buddhist temples in existence, the Elephant temple belies a remarkably simple way of teaching the Tipitaka, the daunting three-volume canon that contains the 84,000 teachings of the Buddha Siddhartha Gautama.

 The temple was designed by Samphan Sararak and construction of the temple, as well as the elaborate mosaic work, was carried out by over 400 local villagers, overseen by Kriengkrai Jaruthavee who watched every step of the temple’s construction through a telescope from 200 meters away.
 The building of the temple was a meticulous process where one person could attach no more than a square meter of ceramic a day.